 The mission of the ILRC is to work with and educate immigrants, community organizations, and the legal sector to continue to build a democratic society that values diversity and the rights of all people.

-- Community Advocacy and Outreach: ILRC assists immigrant groups in understanding immigration law and the democratic process in the United States, to enable them to advocate for fair policies in immigration, civil rights, consumer fraud, health care, community safety, and other issues that impact the daily lives of immigrant communities.
+The ILRC also assists and trains directly impacted communities to understand immigration law and the democratic process in the United States, enabling them to advocate for fair policies in immigration, civil rights, consumer fraud, healthcare, community safety, and other issues that impact their daily lives.

-Advocacy: ILRC advocates for changes in social systems, public perception and immigration law that recognize the contributions immigrants make to our society, respect their dignity, and ensure a workable, secure, and humane immigration system.
+The ILRC advocates for changes in social systems, public perception, and immigration law that recognize the contributions immigrants make to our society, respects their dignity, and ensures a fairer and more just immigration system.